 I can’t imagine that God would entrust us with a big assignment and then expect us to just fumble around, trying this and that until something sticks.
 Or until nothing sticks and we give up.

 No, He wouldn’t do that to us, and He didn’t do it to the heroes of faith who literally accomplished dreams of Biblical proportions.
-Here are four Biblical strategies we can use today in our online ministries and businesses.
+Here are four Biblical strategies you can use today to grow your Christian blog, ministry or business.

 Provide solutions for personal needs

 In Genesis 6, God tells Noah

 I am going to put an end to all people, for the earth is filled with violence because of them … So make yourself an ark … Everything on earth will perish.
 But I will establish my covenant with you, and you will enter the ark—you and your sons and your wife and your sons’ wives with you … Noah did everything just as God commanded him.
 (NIV)